mongodb/specifications/source/crud/crud.rst

   class BulkWriteResult {

     /**
-     * Indicates whether this write result was ackowledged.
+     * Indicates whether this write result was acknowledged.
 If not, then all
      * other members of this result will be undefined.
      *
      * NOT REQUIRED: Drivers may choose to not provide this property.